 We manufacture our stainless steel MGuard TM stent through a combination of outsourcing and assembly at our own facility.
 Third parties in Germany manufacture the base stent and catheter materials, and we add our proprietary mesh sleeve to the stent.
 Our current exclusive product supplier is QualiMed Innovative Medizinprodukte GmbH.
 QualiMed Innovative Medizinprodukte GmbH is a specialized German stent manufacturer that electro polishes and crimps the stent onto a balloon catheter that creates the base for our MGuard TM stents.
 QualiMed Innovative Medizinprodukte GmbH has agreed to take responsibility for verifying and validating the entire stent system by performing the necessary bench test and biocompatibility testing.
 During the production process, QualiMed Innovative Medizinprodukte GmbH is responsible for integrating the mesh covered stent with the delivery system, sterilization, packaging and labeling.
+Our manufacturing agreement with QualiMed Innovative Medizinprodukte GmbH expires in September 2017, unless earlier terminated by either party in the event of breach of material terms of the agreement, liquidation of the other party, our failure to receive requested products for more than 60 days, a substantiated intellectual property claim is brought against the other party or the development agreement between the parties is terminated.
+The manufacturing agreement provides for a rebate program that rewards us for increases in sales of our products.
 Our proprietary mesh sleeve is supplied by Biogeneral, Inc., a San Diego, California-based specialty polymer manufacturer for medical and engineering applications.
+Natec Medical Ltd. supplies us with catheters that help create the base for our MGuard TM stents.
+Our agreement with Natec Medical Ltd., which may be terminated by either party upon six months notice, calls for non-binding minimum orders and discounted catheters upon reaching certain purchasing thresholds.